tofuengine/tofu/README.md

 * [x] Support for both proportional and non-proportional bitmap-based fonts (alphabet subset can be specified, if required).
 * [x] Sprite batching for optimized (ehm) batch drawing.
 * [x] Tiles drawing with offset/scaling/flipping.
 * [x] *Custom image format*, optimized for blazing-fast loading time.
 A support tool for converting from standard formats is provided, supporting also image palette optimization (via median-cut color reduction) and/or matching.
+Converted images support per-pixel transparency with indexed color format (128 distinct colors).
-* [x] Palette-based graphics w/ 256 colors.
+* [x] Palette-based graphics w/ up to 256 colors on screen simultaneously (albeit the actual number of colors can be greater with the use of "copperlists").
+* [x] Banked palette support (two banks of 128-color palettes) w/ color bias during VRAM transfer.
 * [x] Predefined library of 8/16/32/64 colors palettes.
-* [x] Palette selection from the configuration file or run-time redefined.
-* [x] Automatic clear of the default image buffer on each loop (configurable).
-* [x] Banked palette support (two banks of 128-color palettes) w/ color bias during VRAM transfer.
-* [x] Automatic nearest-matching-color palette indexing of [RGBA8888](https://en.wikipedia.org/wiki/RGBA_color_model) images.
 * [x] Internal 16-bit (RGB565) pixel format used for indexed-to-texture rendering, matching [X68000](https://en.wikipedia.org/wiki/X68000) aesthetics.
 * [x] Per-color transparency and re-indexing (*shifting*), in this order, affecting drawing operations (both per-draw and during VRAM transfer).
 * [x] Multiple (offscreen) canvas w/ drawing state stack support.